 On February 24, 2017, Eversource filed a non-conforming Interconnection Agreement ("IA") with Covanta Southeastern Connecticut Company ("Covanta") to govern the continuing interconnection of Covanta's 18.5 MW generating facility located in Preston, Connecticut.
-Since the IA continues the existing interconnection arrangements between Eversource and Covanta, without modification to the facility's capability or operating characteristics, a new three-party Interconnection Agreement ("IA") that would include the ISO was not required.
-A February 18, 2017 effective was requested.
-Comments on this filing are due on or before March 17, 2017.
+Since the IA continues the existing interconnection arrangements between Eversource and Covanta, without modification to the facility's capability or operating characteristics, a new three-party IA that would include the ISO was not required.
+A February 18, 2017 effective date was requested.
+Comments on this filing were due on or before March 17, 2017; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).